 The thirteenth week of Fall 2002 saw one team climb in the standings, while two teams slipped.
 Freda Schroeder picked up this week's high game (158) and series (436) for the women, while Ken M. Wilson earned this week's high game (227) and series (585) for the men.
 Read on for all the rest of the details!

-First up, on lanes 17 & 18: Team 5 kept grabbing the balls of UnaBowlers.
-Despite being led by David Parre with his below-average 438 series, Team 5 accomplished only 1 win against the UnaBowlers.
-In the meantime, Justin Strelow laid down the law in the UnaBowlers with his 452 as his team took the series with 3 wins.
+First up, on lanes 17 & 18: Team 5 spent some quality time with UnaBowlers.
+Despite the strength of David Parre with his below-average 438 series, Team 5 accomplished only 1 win against the UnaBowlers.
+On the other half of the score sheet, Justin Strelow showed off in the UnaBowlers with his 452 as his team took the series with 3 wins.
 Team 5 drops 1 spot in the standings to 2nd place, while the UnaBowlers remain in 5th.

-On lanes 19 & 20: GRRR faced off against Team 6.
-Although blessed by Sharon Turner with her 396 series, GRRR got swept by Team 6.
-Across the ball return, Nik Domann mastered Team 6 with his above-average 461 as they swept the competition.
+On lanes 19 & 20: GRRR had a rendezvous with Team 6.
+Though reinforced by Sharon Turner with her 396 series, GRRR got swept by Team 6.
+Countering this, Nik Domann called the shots for Team 6 with his above-average 461 as they swept the competition.
 GRRR remains in 6th place, while Team 6 remains in 4th.

-Finally, down on lanes 21 & 22: Top Guns chucked gutter balls with Pop Gunns.
-Regardless of the star power of Pat Searcy with his 543 series, Top Guns accomplished only 1 win against Pop Gunns.
-On the other side, #1 Power-Ranked Ken M. Wilson dominated Pop Gunns with his above-average 585 (along with a major contribution by #1 Head-to-Head and Most Valuable Bowler Dennis Laube, as well as #1 Power Ranked Ken Wilson) as his team took the series with 3 wins.
+Finally, down on lanes 21 & 22: Top Guns faced off against Pop Gunns.
+Notwithstanding the leadership of Pat Searcy with his 543 series, Top Guns accomplished only 1 win against Pop Gunns.
+On the flipside, #1 Power-Ranked Ken M. Wilson shined in Pop Gunns with his above-average 585 (along with a major contribution by #1 Head-to-Head and Most Valuable Bowler Dennis Laube, as well as #1 Power Ranked Ken Wilson) as his team took the series with 3 wins.
 Top Guns drop 1 spot in the standings to 3rd place, while Pop Gunns jump 2 spots to 1st.

 NEXT WEEK: